Acupuncture for Mental Health: Supporting Anxiety, Depression, and PTSD Through Nervous System Regulation

 What Is the Vagus Nerve?

-Rather than functioning as a simple on–off switch, the vagus nerve serves as a high-capacity signaling conduit that continuously relays physiological information from the body to the brain.
-Approximately 80 percent of vagus nerve fibers carry information from the body upward to the brain, shaping how the brain perceives internal states such as safety, stress, inflammation, and energy availability.
+Approximately 80 percent of vagus nerve fibers carry signals from the body to the brain, not the other way around.
+These signals shape how the brain interprets internal states such as safety, stress, inflammation, energy availability, and immune activity.

-The vagus nerve plays a critical role in both involuntary functions—such as digestion, cardiovascular regulation, and immune signaling—and in emotional regulation and stress recovery.
-Importantly, vagal signaling is directly influenced by the composition of the gut microbiome.
-Different bacterial strains produce distinct neurochemical and inflammatory signals that travel to the brain via the vagus nerve, shaping mood, stress perception, and emotional resilience (3).
+Vagal signaling is directly influenced by the composition and activity of the gut microbiome.
+Different bacterial strains produce distinct neurochemical and inflammatory signals that travel to the brain via the vagus nerve, shaping mood, stress perception, emotional resilience, and behavioral responses (3).

-Different bacterial strains produce distinct neurochemical and inflammatory signals.
-These messages travel to the brain via the vagus nerve, shaping brain function, stress perception, mood regulation, and behavioral responses.
-When gut microbial balance is disrupted, these signals can shift in ways that promote anxiety, low mood, and heightened stress reactivity (3).
+When gut microbial balance is disrupted, vagal signaling can shift in ways that promote anxiety, low mood, and heightened stress reactivity.

 This close relationship between the gut, the vagus nerve, and the brain helps explain why supporting vagal function is increasingly recognized as a foundational strategy in addressing anxiety, depression, and trauma-related disorders.